 Squaremouth, which compares prices and benefits of hundreds of different travel insurance companies and sells coverage online, paid about $9,000 for the watches.

 “We are a highly customer-focused company, and we’ve always believed that in order for us to provide the best customer service, we have to provide the best work environment,” CEO Chris Harvey said.
 “This is the third time Squaremouth has done something like this, and every time it’s been a lot of fun.”

 The company gave out iPads in 2011 and 2013.

 “We’re big Apple fans.
 Whenever Apple has an event, we’ll put on the TV and watch.
-We were all sitting in a circle watching about the Apple Watch and thinking how cool it was going to be,” Singh recounted.
+We were all sitting in a circle watching about the Apple Watch and thinking how cool it was going to be,” Moncrief recounted.
 “Then Chris went into his office and called his partner in Indiana.
 Then he came out and told us we were all getting watches.”

 The motivational perks and open, relaxed office culture (shoes are optional) seem to be working.

 Harvey started Squaremouth with a $250,000 loan against his home 12 years ago.
 The company had more than $14 million in sales last year.
 It occupies the top floor of City Center at 100 Second Ave.
 S, but started in his son’s bedroom.
 That son formed a perfect square with his mouth when he cried, thus the name of the company.
 It also has offices in Fort Wayne, Ind., for software development.

 Squaremouth has started its own line of travel insurance and sells hundreds of others.
 It offers around-the-clock customer service.